tartley/tartley.github.io/posts/things-they-dont-tell-you-about-peroral-endoscopic-myotemy.md

 At home for five days of a clear liquid diet.
 This means water, strained fruit juices & drinks without suspensions (i.e. no particles floating in it to make it opaque), tea or coffee without milk, clear broths.
-Also, slightly bizarrely, jell-o, since it may be eaten while solid, but at room (or body) temperature, it's a liquid.
+Also, slightly bizarrely, jello, since it may be eaten while solid, but at room (or body) temperature, it's a liquid.
 I demurred on Suze's threat to make jello shots.

 Ambitions for today were to rise from the sofa for a shower, and a walk or two around the inside of the house.
 Scoring 1,500 points on the breathe-o-meter.
-Importantly, I now have it together enough to be able to watch some dumb t.v.
+Importantly, I now have it together enough to be able to watch some dumb TV.

 ### Day 3.
 Outdoors.